Most people aren’t aware of the “heated” argument about which is better: heat pump vs furnace.

 A heat pump has a unit outside your house, which looks a lot like an A/C unit.
 In fact, they are almost exactly the same thing…except, a heat pump has something extra that an A/C unit doesn’t: a “reversing valve.”

-This one little component makes all the difference and it’s why a heat pump can provide both heating and cooling, while A/C only cools.
+This one little component makes all the difference and it’s why a heat pump can provide both heating and cooling, while an air conditioner only cools.
 What this valve does is, it switches the flow of your refrigerant.
 Now, the refrigerant condenses inside your home, which causes heat to be released.

 The other part of a heat pump is the “wall cassette” that sits inside your house on the wall.
 The fan inside this wall cassette blows the hot air into your house.